Site icon Our Breathing Planet

 Moose Physical Description

-The incredible Moose clearly distinguishes itself from all other known varieties of deer.
-Obviously, its most attention-grabbing attribute is its sheer size.
+The undeniably incredible Moose clearly distinguishes itself from all other presently known varieties of deer.
+Obviously, its most attention-grabbing attribute is its size.
 Yet it certainly holds the appreciation of Nature lovers due to its appearance, as well.
 Nature truly blessed this marvel.

-Though larger than its relatives, it follows a similar pattern regarding its nature.
+Though larger than its relatives, this marvel follows a similar pattern regarding its nature.
 That’s the fact that the animal displays a moderate degree of the physiological characteristic of sexual dimorphism.
-In its case, this trait manifests itself in not one, but two distinct manners.
+In its case, this natural trait manifests itself in not one, but two distinct manners.

-Females, however, reach noticeably smaller dimensions, in both of these categories.
-These typically have masses ranging from 441 – 1,080 lb (200 – 490 kg).
+Females of the creature, however, reach noticeably smaller dimensions in both of these categories.
+This gender typically boasts masses ranging from 441 – 1,080 lb (200 – 490 kg).
 Their overall body height and length also remain accordingly smaller than the males of the remarkable Cervidae.

 Source: https://rb.gy/o1j30 Photo: Gérald Tapp CCL: https://rb.gy/1xko9